MicrosoftDocs/learn/learn-pr/advocates/azure-maps-track-air-pollution/includes/7-visualize-pollution-data.md

     })
     ```

-1. Replace this section of code with the following statements, and then save the file.
+1. Replace this section of code with the following statements, and then save the file:

     ```javascript
     // When the map is ready, center the map on the user's location.